Kharos6/DOW2Launcher/README.md

 - Compatibility with Linux, though currently severely limited in functionality.

-- Various minor failsafes for specific failed operations.
+- Various failsafes and warnings for failed operations.

 - A console window that appears if a .bmp file doesn't exist.

 - Timeout after 30 seconds following the launch of the game in order to avoid hogging up resources or causing other issues.

-- Timeout starting after 15 seconds that checks if DOW2.exe is closed while the launcher is running.
+- Timeout starting after the game launches that checks if DOW2.exe is closed while the launcher is running.

 - Absolute timeout after 60 seconds of launcher execution in order to avoid hogging up resources or causing other issues.